Xero Integration

 - You want better integrations with US banks

 If you already use one, stick with it.
-Both offer full integration with Plutio for invoice and payment syncing.
+Both connect to Plutio through Zapier for invoice and payment syncing.

 Can I connect multiple Xero organizations?